futoin/specs/draft/ftn3_iface_definition.md

 Import procedure must act exactly as inheritance in scope of processing "types", "funcs" and "requires" fields.
 However, imported interface must never be listed as inherited.

+If imported interfaces includes own "imports" field it must be treated as if imported interfaces are listed in the top-most main interface.
+Interface imports of compatible interface versions must get merged together.
+This is a workaround for diamond-shaped cases.

 ## 2.8.
 "Heavy" requests